sesto-dev/next-prisma-tailwind-ecommerce/README.md

 ## Sending Emails

-You need to provide `SMTP` credentials obtained from your Email provider in the `env` file.
+You need to provide `SMTP` credentials obtained from your Email provider in `.env`.

 ## Authentication